material-components/material-components-android/docs/components/Switch.md

 A `Switch` represents a button with two states, on and off.
 Switches are most often used on mobile devices to enable and disable options in an options menu.
-A switch consists of a track and thumb; the thimb moves along the track to indicate its current state.
+A switch consists of a track and thumb; the thumb moves along the track to indicate its current state.

 ## Design & API Documentation